OmgItsAmmer/okiosk/README/CART_AI_MODULE.md

 The Cart AI Module handles AI-driven cart operations with intelligent variant selection.
-When a user requests to add a product to cart via AI without specifying a variant, the system now returns all available variants instead of automatically selecting the first one.
+When a user requests to add a product to cart via AI without specifying a variant, the system returns all available variants instead of automatically selecting the first one.

+**Important:** The system now supports both **single item** and **multiple item** variant selection with different response formats.

 ## Key Features